rmky/UI5Facade/Docs/Designing_UI5_apps/Value-Help.md

 # Value-help for input widgets

-The value-help feature of Fiori is easy to implement in the UI5 template.
+The value-help feature of Fiori is easy to implement in the UI5 facade.
 In fact, in many cases, the value-help is added automatically.
 Here are the most common scenarios:

 ## Value-help for relations